Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/aikau-menus.md

 ```

 So we are targeting the `/share/WEB-INF/classes/alfresco/site-webscripts/org/alfresco/share/header/share-header.get.js`
-web wcript controller file, which implements the menu JSON model.
+web script controller file, which implements the menu JSON model.
 Now, if we want to for example add a menu item we need
 to create a file with the same name and put it in `alfresco/web-extension/site-webscripts/com/example/header`.
 The file will look like this: